 ADRs are preventable medical errors that can harm patients and potentially result in inappropriate medication, particularly when administered by healthcare professionals' (Khoja et al., 2011).
-The Institute of Medicine in Saudi Arabia has identified three types of behaviors that lead to ADRs in patients: overuse (prescribing when treatment is not warranted), underuse (failure to prescribe when treatment is possible and would likely be beneficial), and misuse (actual mistakes or errors) (Qureshi et al., 2011).
-The underreporting of ADRs and failure to prescribe necessary medication in the kingdom jeopardize quality and patient safety of healthcare (Haider & Mazhar, 2017).
+The Institute of Medicine in Saudi Arabia has identified three types of behaviors that lead to ADRs in patients: overuse (prescribing when treatment is not warranted), underuse (failure to prescribe when treatment is possible and would likely be beneficial), and misuse prescribe necessary medication in the kingdom jeopardize quality and patient safety of healthcare (Haider & Mazhar, 2017).
 A higher proportion of ADR underreporting (94%) has been reported, with more serious effects on patients (Hazell & Shakir, 2006).